anabramos/human-cockroach-nuclear-bomb/README.md

 ### Accessibility

 - The colors used in some parts of the code displayed in the terminal were tested for good contrast on [WebAIM](https://webaim.org/resources/contrastchecker/)

+<a name="deployment"></a>

+## Deployment

+The website was deployed using Heroku.
+For that, the following steps were taken:

+1. All user input fields on the python code received a new line (\n) at the end of their input request.
+2. Requirements were installed into the requirements.txt file using pip3 freeze > requirements.txt.
+3. On Heroku’s main page clicked on 'New' and then 'Create New App'.
+4. The project was given a unique name to match the GitHub repository and a region based on my location was selected.
+The project is then created by Heroku.
+5. With the project created, navigate to settings and add a config var with KEY input field ‘PORT’ and ‘VALUE’ input field 8000.
+6. Scroll down right under the config var section and select to add a buildpack.
+A pop up window will open where I selected the Python icon, and then repeated the process to select the node.js buildpack.
+In this exact order so that the Python buildpack appears on top of the node.js buildpack.
+7. Return to the deploy tab within the page and choose GitHub as your deploy method.
+This will require you to give Heroku access to your GitHub account.
+8. After connecting to GitHub, the name of the repository to be deployed is filled in and confirmed iby Heroku.
+9. The ‘Manual deploy’ method was selected as a way to keep track of changes and bugs that appear in the code.
+This allows you to also check the build of the app in an auto scroll window.
+10. After the deployment is complete, Heroku will display the message “Your app was successfully deployed.”
+And will provide a link to your live website.
+11. For any changes that happened in the code prior to the submission of this project, I updated the deployment manually using the main branch from GitHub.